Minimum Wage Exemptions Under the FLSA

-Unknown to many American workers, the Department of Labor has specified dozens of exemptions to minimum wage law.
+Unknown to many American workers, the Department of Labor has specified dozens of exemptions to Federal minimum wage law.
 While many of these exemptions are designed to protect employers, they have still been the center of hot debate for decades.
 Who can get paid less then minimum wage, and why?

 Farm workers, seasonal workers, other exempt jobs

 The Federal Fair Labor Standards Act (FLSA) has declared certain jobs, including farm workers, seasonal workers, newspaper deliverers, "informal" workers (babysitters, etc) and a variety of others exempt from both state and federal minimum wage law.
-You can find more exempt jobs at the full list of minimum wage exemptions.
+You can find more exempt jobs at the full list of minimum wage exemptions below.
 These exemptions are intended to allow certain types of business to hire workers for temporary or high-volume positions that they otherwise could not afford to fill, thus helping the economy by creating more jobs.

-Any worker who earns regular tips (specified as earning at least $30 in tips a month by the FLSA) is eligible for a special minimum wage rate.
+Any worker who earns regular tips (specified as earning at least $30 in tips a month by the FLSA) is eligible for a special tipped minimum wage rate.
 Employers are permitted to pay tipped employees an hourly cash wage of as little as $2.13/hr- however, if this wage and the tips earned during that hour do not add up to at least the applicable minimum wage, the employer must make up the difference in cash.
 Thus, tipped employees are guaranteed to earn at least minimum wage, and can earn more then minimum wage in tips.

 Minors and young workers